Rochelle Mercedes Garza

-Rochelle Mercedes Garza (born 1984/1985) is a civil rights attorney who practices family law, criminal defense, Immigration law, constitutional law and is the president of the Texas Civil Rights Project.
+Rochelle Mercedes Garza (born 1984/1985) is an American attorney from Brownsville, Texas, who currently serves as one of the five Commissioners on the United States Commission on Civil Rights.
+She is a civil rights attorney who practices family law, criminal defense, Immigration law, constitutional law and is the president of the Texas Civil Rights Project.
+In 2017 a federal notice was named after her because of her work in a notable reproductive rights case.